livewire/livewire/docs/5_rendering_components.md

 ### Component Aliases

-For some, it might feel weird passing an expression like `App\Http\Livewire\Counter::class` into a blade diretive.
+For some, it might feel weird passing an expression like `App\Http\Livewire\Counter::class` into a blade directive.
 If this is the case for you, you can register component aliases in a ServiceProvider and just use those in your views like so:

 **AppServiceProvider.php**
 ```php